Algernon Percy, 10th Earl of Northumberland

-The Percies had been the leading family in Northern England for centuries, and one of the richest, a combination that made them both essential to a stable regime, and dangerous.
-His ancestors included Henry "Hotspur", who led two rebellions, and died at Shrewsbury in 1405; his great-uncle was executed for treason in 1537, as was his uncle, the Earl of Essex, in 1601.
+The Percys had been the leading family in Northern England for centuries, and one of the richest, a combination that made them both essential to a stable regime, and dangerous.
+His ancestors included Henry "Hotspur", who led two rebellions, and died at Shrewsbury in 1405; his great-uncle was executed for treason in 1537, as was his uncle, the 2nd Earl of Essex, in 1601.
 His grandfather died in the Tower of London, where his father Henry Percy was held from 1605 to 1621.
-From 1569 to 1630, the Percies were barred from visiting their estates in the North.
+From 1569 to 1630, the Percys were barred from visiting their estates in the North.

 This made his support, and that of his cousin, the 3rd Earl of Essex, an important asset for Parliament when the civil war began in 1642.
 His position as Lord High Admiral also helped secure the Royal Navy, a decisive factor in winning the war.

 While contemporaries acknowledged this was driven by a genuine belief in constitutional monarchy, his innate caution meant he could appear unreliable.
 He supported peace moves in 1643, then the war party headed by Oliver Cromwell, followed by a number of changes in allegiance.
 The breaking point was his refusal to support the execution of Charles I in 1649.
 During the 1649 to 1660 Commonwealth of England, he lived on his estates.

 Attempts to re-enter politics after the 1660 Restoration failed, although he held several minor positions under Charles II.
 He died at Petworth House in October 1668.

 Biographical details

 Algernon Percy was the third, but eldest surviving, son of Henry Percy, 9th Earl of Northumberland, the so-called 'Wizard Earl.'
 His mother Dorothy was sister of Robert Devereux, 2nd Earl of Essex, executed for treason in 1601.
 The marriage was not a success; Henry claimed the terms of the marriage contract had not been fulfilled, and considered his wife a bad influence on his sons.
 In 1605, he was accused of complicity in the Gunpowder Plot, and imprisoned in the Tower of London, where he remained until 1621.

 His sister, Lucy Hay née Percy, dowager countess of Carlisle, and his younger brother, Henry Percy, were members of the household of Charles I's queen, Henrietta Maria.
 Another sister, Dorothy, was married to Robert Sidney, 2nd Earl of Leicester.

 In 1629, Algernon married Lady Anne Cecil, daughter of William Cecil, 2nd Earl of Salisbury; his father considered it a bad match, allegedly because he blamed Anne's grandfather for his imprisonment.
 Before her death in 1637, they had five daughters, two of whom lived to adulthood; Anne (died 1654), and Elizabeth (1636–1718), who married Arthur Capell, 1st Earl of Essex.
-His second marriage to Lady Elizabeth Howard (died 1705) produced his son and heir Josceline (1644-1670).
+His second marriage to Lady Elizabeth Howard (died 1705) produced his son and heir Josceline (1644–1670).